Statistical Tests for Replacing Human Decision Makers with Algorithms: Empirical Results for AI and doctor decision making

 \section{Empirical Results for AI and doctor decision making}

-In this section, we present the empirical results from two different approaches discussed in section \ref{theorysection}, including the heuristic frequentist approach described in section \ref{heuristic frequentist approach} and the Bayesian approach described in section \ref{the Bayesian approach}.
+This section presents the empirical results from the heuristic frequentist approach described in section \ref{heuristic frequentist approach} and the Bayesian approach described in section \ref{the Bayesian approach}.
+Doctors who are not replaced by the machine algorithm are called retained doctors hereafter.